JustJoshDW/Prog7313P2_JAKT_BUDGETBEATERS/README.md

     •	 Shared Budgeting: Add members to budget together, inputting names and emails to collaborate.
     •	 Account & Navigation: Register/Login, reset forgotten passwords, and navigate easily through a modern swipe-based UI.
     •	 Info Centre: Access guides and tips to manage finances effectively.

+Additional Features (Part 1)

+    •Shared Budgeting: By allowing family members or friends to join in shared budgets, Budget Beaters enables users to manage group money in addition to managing individual spending.
+By enabling many users to contribute and track spending in a single, consolidated view, this collaboration tool helps shared financial objectives like managing household expenses or saving for a group vacation.
+(YNAB, 2025)
+      (PocketGuard, 2024)

+    •Exportable Reports: Budget Beaters provides the option to export comprehensive reports in both PDF and CSV formats for users who need to examine or distribute their financial history.
+With their graphic charts and categorised summaries, these exportable reports make it simple to interface with other financial tools or review data offline.
+Moreover, these reports offer an extensive record of budgeting and expenditure developments in an easily readable and appealing manner.
+(YNAB, 2025) (Goodbudget, 2019)

+    •Budgeting Guide: The software includes a thorough budgeting tutorial to help users improve their financial literacy.
+From fundamental budgeting methods and financial planning tactics to sophisticated advice for cutting costs and boosting savings, this resource covers a wide range of subjects.
+With its interactive and contextual design, the guide provides users with real-world examples, best practices, and step-by-step tutorials that they can utilise right within the app.’
+(YNAB, 2025) (Goodbudget, 2019)

+    •Budget Pie Chart: The budget pie chart, a crucial visual component of the progress dashboard, provides an easy-to-understand, category-by-category summary of spending.
+Users can easily comprehend how their money is distributed among several spending categories, such as grocery, utilities, or entertainment, because of this user-friendly graphic.
+Furthermore, fast and efficient decision-making is supported by the design, which guarantees that even complex financial data is displayed in an easily comprehensible style.

 Technologies & Dependencies: